VHBC/My-misc-Stylus-themes/README.md

 # My-misc-Stylus-themes
-random stylus themes ive made or modified heavily. credit to Kyle Boyd for original stylus theme that only changed the logo.
+random stylus themes ive made or modified heavily.</br>
+credit to Kyle Boyd for original stylus theme that only changed the logo.

 includes: